Chairman's Corporate Governance Statement

 • Independent Non-Executive Director – Kenny Jacobs

-Praveen Gupta is not considered to be independent as a representative of a major shareholder in the Company, HTC.
-As at 31 December 2022, Richard Cooper had an interest in 1,070,400 shares.
+As at 31 December 2023, Richard Cooper had an interest in 1,070,400 shares.
 Neither he, nor the other Directors, believe that his shareholding is sufficiently significant to compromise his independence.

 All the Non-Executive Directors are expected to dedicate at least two days per month to the Company.
 One third of the Board are subject to re-election at each AGM.